bigfishgames-external/AltTester-Instrumenter/README.md

 BFG uses [Jenkins](https://www.jenkins.io/) for Continuous Integration and Continuous Delivery.

 ### JENKINS FILE
-This file includes what would be in the local `.env` file (above) in the `export`s (below).
 The following is an example of running AltTester-Instrumenter before a game build.

 ```
 pipeline {